Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Convergence Rates

-We now turn to analyzing our algorithm by showing tight convergence rates to stationary points of $F$.
-Notice that our algorithm can be viewed as minimizing $f(W)$ plus a regularization term on the trace of $\nabla^2 f(W)$, multiplied by $2^{-1} \sigma^2$.
-In our experiments, $\sigma$ is set as a small value, and our goal is to find a stationary point of $F(W)$ instead of $f(W)$ because otherwise, we would not have the desired regularization added to the Hessian.
-Concretely, let $\epsilon > 0$ be a small value. $W$ is an $\epsilon$-approximate (first-order) stationary point if $\bignorm{\nabla F(W)} \le \epsilon$.
-For a random sample $U \sim \cP$, denote $\mathbb{E}[\norm{U}^2]$ as $H(\cP)$.
+We now study the convergence of Algorithm \ref{alg:two_point}.
+Recall that our algorithm minimizes $f(W)$ plus a regularization term on the Hessian trace.
+As is typical with regularization, the penalty is usually small relative to the loss value.
+Thus, we aim to find a stationary point of $F(W)$ instead of $f(W)$ because otherwise, we would not have the desired regularization.
+We state the convergence to an approximate stationary point such that $\bignorm{\nabla F(W)}$ is small, building on the following gradient oracle assumption (see, e.g., \citet{ghadimi2013stochastic,duchi2015optimal}).

-We start by showing an upper bound on the norm of the gradient, on the solution returned by NSO.
-Our result may be viewed as a slight generalization of Theorem 2.1 by \citet{ghadimi2013stochastic}.
-Notice that we are studying a radically different setting from that work.
-We state the result below.

-\begin{theorem} Given Assumptions \ref{ass_oracle} and \ref{ass_diff}, let $\cP$ be a distribution that is symmetric at zero.
-There exists a fixed learning rate $\eta< C^{-1}$ such that if we run Algorithm \ref{alg:two_point} with $\eta_i = \eta$ for all $i$, arbitrary number of perturbations $k$, for $T$ steps, the algorithm returns $W_t$, where $t$ is a random integer between $1, 2, \dots, T$, such that in expectation over the randomness of $W_t$: { } \end{theorem}

-To unpack this result, recall that each iteration involves two sources of randomness stemming from $g_z$ and $\set{U_i^{(j)}}_{j = 1}^k$, respectively.
-Let us define { } for $i = 0, \dots, T-1$.
-One can see that both $\delta_i$ and $\xi_i$ have mean zero.
-The former is by the symmetry of $\cP$.
-The latter is because $g_z$ is unbiased under Assumption \ref{ass_oracle}.
-The next result gives their variance.